stereoIII6/fraxio_framework/WhitePaper.md

 ```
 Example:
-A picture of a Landscape that displays the Actual weather of the
+A picture of a Landscape that displays
+the Actual weather of theLocation the PYE
-Location the PYE Token is pegged to
+Token is pegged to
 ```

 ## Activity Maps